-“You know that we do not feel good about your boyfriend and you know why.
+- You know that we do not feel good about your boyfriend.
 We are uncomfortable with him because we love and cherish you.
-Given that he has been reckless with himself we worry, by extension, that he might be reckless with you.
-In fact, we are sure that you would find it strange and hurtful if we whole-heartedly supported your relationship with him given what we know about his past.”
+Given that he has been reckless with himself, we worry, by extension, that he might be reckless with you.
+In fact, we think you would find it strange and hurtful if we whole-heartedly supported your relationship with him, given what we know about his past.

-“At the same time, we know that we can’t actually prevent you from having contact with him, no matter how much we wish we could.
-We know that you feel he has changed, that you want to be in contact with him, and that you are willing to sneak around and lie to us to do so.
-We don’t want you to feel that you have to lie and sneak around — that’s not the kind of relationship we’ve had in the past and I’m sure it feels as bad for you as it does for us.”
+- We know that we can’t actually prevent you from having contact with him, no matter how much we wish we could.
+We know that you feel he has changed.
+Also, it’s clear that you are willing to sneak around and lie to us in order to be in contact with him.
+We don’t want you to feel that you have to lie and sneak around.
+That’s not the kind of relationship we’ve had in the past.
+I’m sure it feels as bad for you as it does for us.

-“Help us here.
-What ideas can you propose that will allow us to feel assured that your safety and well-being are protected if you are going to be in contact with this young man?
-Of course we hope he has changed — but we also want you to be able to come to us for support if it turns out he hasn’t.
-We want to have an honest relationship with you and we don’t want you to be in a position where you can make mistakes that can’t be undone.”
+- Help us here.
+What ideas can you propose?
+We want to feel assured that your safety and well-being are protected if you are going to be in contact with this young man.
+Of course, we hope he has changed.
+But, we also want you to be able to come to us for support if it turns out he hasn’t.
+We want to have an honest relationship with you.
+And we don’t want you to be in a position where you make mistakes that can’t be undone.